How to Keep Your Yard Free of Pests

 Swifts and Bats

 Most birds and bats aren’t going to cause too much trouble.
 However, if they are nesting in specialized outdoor equipment, chimneys, drain pipes, or keeping ending up dead in your pool, you’re going to have to do something about them.
 In most cases, this has to do with bats or the vertically nesting swift.
+But for issues like pigeons, which can also be a nuisance by nesting in unwanted areas, seeking professional pigeon control services can be the most effective solution.

 The main problem here is that swifts are endangered and therefore protected and, in most places, bats and bat habitats are protected, too.
 The best thing you can do here is to prevent and repel.
 If you can take away all ideal nesting places and set up something annoying, like an ultrasonic or sprinkler system, the animals should leave on their own and never return.